symfony/symfony-docs/frontend/encore/vuejs.rst

         }
     </script>

-This component is pretty simple at this stage but once you're aware about ``Vue`` and his internal logic, you can easily integrate it into your own Twig views and logic.
+This component is pretty simple at this stage but once you learn more about Vue, you can easily integrate it into your own Twig views and logic.

 Now that your component is ready and that your ``Vue`` instance is configured,